apache/skywalking/docs/en/setup/backend/backend-storage.md

 ```

 All connection related settings including link url, username and password
-are in `databsource-settings.properties`.
+are in `datasource-settings.properties`.
 And these settings can refer to the configuration of *MySQL* above.

 ## More storage solution extension
 Follow [Storage extension development guide](../../guides/storage-extention.md)